David R. Slavitt: Critical reception

 The Cliff (1994), Slavitt's novel about an impostor (one John Smith pretending to be another, more revered professor of the same name) at a literary retreat in Italy, received praise from many quarters.
 Publishers Weekly's reviewer wrote, "Smith's witty and playful narration entertains despite some conveniences in the plot.
 It is his attempt to retain a sense of basic human dignity, however - his desire to prove that he is not 'an altogether worthless person' - that lies at the heart of the novel and invests it with meaning and resonance."
 Georgia Jones-Davis, writing for the Los Angeles Times, speculated that "Slavitt is not so much telling a story as using his narrative to spoof everything he's probably come across in his distinguished and, let's face it, long academic career."
-Although Jones-Davis confusedly thought The Cliff "too self-consciously satirical to pass as a real novel," she found much to praise: "There are some wondrously funny moments.
+She added, "There are some wondrously funny moments.
 Our brilliant, moody, schlemiel of a narrator, a guy who can't even make his rent, is highly critical of the food served at this historic villa. ...
 The narrator's sincere attempts to reconcile with his alienated daughter are touching and not at all sentimental.
 The highlight of the book must be the narrator's scathing letter to the manager about the villa's terrible service and dismissive treatment of its guests."
 Magill Book Reviews wrote, "Slavitt's fiftieth book offers a satiric look at the cosseted world of creative and scholarly retreats, their beneficiaries, staffs, and administrators, as well as creative and academic life more generally."

+His two science fiction novels were well-received.
+Vector, a 1970 public health thriller about the accidental spillage of a nerve gas causing viral encephalitis and wiping out a small Utah town, was called "an efficient, energetic novel tracking a common concern."
+The Outer Mongolian (1973) is an alternate history novel about a genius child with Down syndrome, who manipulates 1970s politics so that Richard M. Nixon will become the President and end the Vietnam War.
+Science fiction scholar Arthur D. Hlavaty wrote in The New York Review of Science Fiction that it was the best of Slavitt's novels under his own name, praising its "much wit and pathos."
+Kirkus Reviews wrote that Slavitt "managed to parlay medical sport into contemporary satire with geniality and casual bravura."
+The New York Times called The Outer Mongolian a "slight but springy entertainment" and a "nicely‐timed series of escalating capers," made up of "a number of political crotchets and a generous dollop of cynicism."